aspencerpsu/lifERP/README.md

 #LifERP
 ----------
-### MultiLP solution guide for users of all businesses
+### MultiLP solutions guide for users of all businesses

 The following problems ** cannot ** be solved with this gui: